Tower.dev

 (04)

 When I joined Tower the product existed as code and conviction.
-My job was to turn it into something developers would trust on first sight.
-I started by running a founding team workshop that went deep — users, goals, success metrics, brand direction, and competitive positioning all mapped before a single frame was opened.
+My job was to turn it into something developers would trust.
+I started by running a founding team workshop: users, goals, success metrics, brand direction, and competitive positioning all mapped before a single frame was opened.
 From that session I built a research and design blueprint that structured the entire engagement: competitor analysis, Kano modelling from user interviews to separate table-stakes features from genuine differentiators, feature prioritization, and a full information architecture.
-The product design covered the flows that matter most for a developer tool — a frictionless onboarding experience, the critical path from adding your first data app to running it in production, environment and settings systems, and the full spectrum of system states.
+The product design covered the flows that matter most for a developer tool: a frictionless onboarding experience, the critical path from adding your first data app to running it in production, environment and settings systems, and the full spectrum of system states.
 I then designed and implemented the marketing website, giving Tower a public face that could hold its own in a competitive infrastructure market.

 When I joined Tower the product existed as code and conviction.
-My job was to turn it into something developers would trust on first sight.
-I started by running a founding team workshop that went deep — users, goals, success metrics, brand direction, and competitive positioning all mapped before a single frame was opened.
+My job was to turn it into something developers would trust.
+I started by running a founding team workshop: users, goals, success metrics, brand direction, and competitive positioning all mapped before a single frame was opened.
 From that session I built a research and design blueprint that structured the entire engagement: competitor analysis, Kano modelling from user interviews to separate table-stakes features from genuine differentiators, feature prioritization, and a full information architecture.
-The product design covered the flows that matter most for a developer tool — a frictionless onboarding experience, the critical path from adding your first data app to running it in production, environment and settings systems, and the full spectrum of system states.
+The product design covered the flows that matter most for a developer tool: a frictionless onboarding experience, the critical path from adding your first data app to running it in production, environment and settings systems, and the full spectrum of system states.
 I then designed and implemented the marketing website, giving Tower a public face that could hold its own in a competitive infrastructure market.

 UX Research